moveeleven-data/ledgerline/docs/data_model.md

 ## Enterprise Data Warehouse Bus Matrix

-The bus matrix shows how our single fact table (`fact_usage`) connects to conformed dimensions.
+The bus matrix shows how our single fact table (`fact_usage`) connects to shared dimensions.

+- **Rows** represent business processes (facts).
-Rows represent business processes (facts), columns are the shared dimensions that provide consistent slicing.
+- **Columns** represent conformed dimensions that provide consistent slicing.

 | business process | date | customer | product | plan | currency | country |
 |------------------|------|----------|---------|------|----------|---------|
 | fact_usage       |  X   |    X     |    X    |  X   |    X     |    X    |

-**Notes**
+### Notes
-- Ledgerline is scoped around a single daily usage fact for clarity.
+- Ledgerline currently focuses on a single daily usage fact for simplicity.
-- All dimensions are conformed and consistently joinable.
+- All listed dimensions are conformed and consistently joinable.
-- The design leaves open space for future facts (e.g., `fact_billing`, `fact_margin`) to plug into the same shared dimensions.
+- The design allows for future facts (e.g., `fact_billing`, `fact_margin`) to plug into the same shared dimensions.
-- Pricing is applied during fact construction from the daily price book, but because analysts do not slice by price directly, it is not modeled as a dimension here.
+- Pricing comes from the daily price book during fact construction.
+Because analysts wouldn't typically slice data by price directly, it is not modeled as a separate dimension.